 In the 14th century, at the high point of the Crusades debacle, Templar Knights scattered throughout Europe to flee King Philip IV’s prosecution and threats of death by fire.
 The myth goes that a small group of fellow knights flocked into Scotland with the coveted Templar treasure they were bedeviled for.
 Finding support under King Robert the Bruce, the legend says, they hid their gold and holy relics in several locations across the territory, one of them being the vault of Rosslyn Chapel.
 The surreal list of artifacts that were (and might still be, according to some inspired historians) being kept in and under the Chapel is positively stunning – the embalmed head of Jesus Christ, his wooden cross, the Holy Grail, scrolls of Gospel by Christ himself; or in brief, the entire Christ’s Passion set of regalia.
 Add to that the Himalayan-sized mountain of gold composing the treasure of the Templar and it adds up to quite a legendary treasure.
 It’s no wonder that the Rosslyn Church got such attention.

 On the other side of this legendary spectrum, the Scottish rites of Freemasonry, questing for authentic historical evidence of their symbolic heritage and to validate their filiation with the Templar Knights, used the unusual symbol to legitimize the antiquity of their past.
-The so-called “Apprentice Pillar,” a singular double ellipse-shaped column, became, through the lens of the Masonic interpretation, the tangible proof of one of the founding myths of Freemasonry.
+The so-called “Apprentice Pillar,” a singular double ellipse-shaped column, (said to depict the crisscrossing of a DNA sequence) became, through the lens of the Masonic interpretation, the tangible proof of one of the founding myths of Freemasonry.
 A jealous Master Mason allegedly murdered his apprentice, hitting him on the forehead with a hammer, for the absurd crime of having built a pillar intuitively without having traveled to see the original column, thereby short-cutting the building process.

 Others affirm that the Rosslyn Chapel’s plan was modeled after the Temple of Solomon.
-In 1996, the church was also featured in The Hiram Key, where masons Christopher Knight and Robert Lomas present theories on the origins of Freemasonry.
-In their controversial text, the two authors defend the theory that carvings surrounding some ogive-shaped windows are adored with a maize motif, a type of corn only found on the American Continent.
-According to them, the presence of corn-shaped sculptures, fifty years before Columbus discovered the New World, demonstrate that William Sinclair travelled to Americana before the Italian navigator.
+In 1996, the church was also featured in The Hiram Key, where masons Christopher Knight and Robert Lomas presented theories on the origins of Freemasonry.
+In their controversial text, the two authors defend the theory that carvings surrounding some ogive-shaped windows are adorned with a maize motif, a type of corn only found on the American Continent.
+According to them, the presence of corn-shaped sculptures, fifty years before Columbus discovered the New World, demonstrates that William Sinclair traveled to Americana before the Italian navigator.

 Know Before You Go